code-423n4/2023-10-wildcat/README.md

 Given the above, it should be emphasised: this is not a protocol aimed at retail users.
 Heck, it's barely aimed at power users.
 The counterparty default risk is real, the smart contract risk is real.
 Wildcat is a tool for sophisticated entities who wish to bring credit agreements on-chain in a manner that does not involve surrendering any control to third parties in matters such as underwriting, risk analysis or credit scoring.
+If you want that freedom, Wildcat _might_ be for you.

 If counterparties are utilising the protocol UI, we require a borrower to sign a master loan agreement setting out various covenants, representations and definitions of default, with jurisdiction for any conflict that arises being placed within the UK courts.
-Lenders can countersign these agreements or decline - perhaps there is another agreement in place between the two parties already.
-We provide this template document as an offering to any lenders who want clarity on what process to follow in the event of a failure on behalf of the borrower to repay.
+Lenders can countersign this agreement or decline: perhaps there is another agreement in place between the two parties already.
+We provide this document/mechanism as an offering to any lenders who want clarity on what process to follow in the event of a failure on behalf of the borrower to repay what is owed.

 [TODO: Complete]

 ### A More Technical Briefing

+The Wildcat protocol itself coalesces around a single contract - the archcontroller.
+This contract determines which factories can be used, which markets have already been deployed and which addresses are permitted to deploy contracts from said factories.

-Borrowers deploy markets through _controllers_ - quasi-factories that dictate logic, define the set of permissible lenders and constrain minimum and maximum values of market parameters.
+Borrowers deploy markets through _controllers_ - contracts that dictate logic, define the set of permissible lenders and constrain minimum and maximum values of market parameters
-Multiple markets can be deployed through a single controller, with the implication that a single list of lenders can be used to gate access to multiple markets simultaneously.
+(the freedom we offer is not completely unbounded - you can't have a market with a years-long withdrawal cycle, for example).
+Multiple markets can be deployed through a single controller, with the implication that a single list of lenders can be used to grant access to multiple markets simultaneously.

+Lenders that are authorised on a given controller can deposit assets to any markets that have been launched through it.
+In exchange for their deposits, they receive a _market token_ which has been parameterised by the borrower: you might receive Code4rena Dai Stablecoin - ticker C4DAI - for depositing DAI into a market run by Code4rena.
+Or C4 Wrapped Ether (CODE423N4WETH).

+These market tokens are _rebasing_ so as to always be redeemable at parity for an asset that is in the reserves of a market - as time goes on, interest inflates the supply of market tokens to be consistent with the overall debt that is owed by the borrower.
+The interest rate compounds every time a non-static call is made to the market contract and the scale factor is updated.

 [TODO: Complete]